mikelking/Simple-Iframe-Buster/readme.txt

 === Simple Iframe Buster ===
 Contributors: vizkr
-Tags: iframe, x-frame-options
+Tags: iframe, x-frame-options, http headers
 Requires at least: 3.9
 Tested up to: 3.9.1
 Stable tag: 3.8
 License: BSD(3 Clause)
 License URI: http://opensource.org/licenses/BSD-3-Clause

-Provides a method of turning the WordPress heartbeat off as well as change some settings.
+Provides a method of setting the X-Frame-Options header to SAMEORIGIN.
+Also enqueues a javascript based iframe blocker.

 == Description ==

-Provides a method of adding X-Frame-Options to a site hosted in an environment that does not grant access to the webserver config
+Provides a method of adding X-Frame-Options to the http headers for sites hosted in an environment that does not grant access to the webserver config, .htaccess or lack mod_headers type facility.

 + Sets X-Frame-Options to SAMEORIGIN
 + Enqueue iframe blocking javascript